Althea Mortimer: Career

-Suffragist

 Mortimer was a member of the Women's Suffrage Movement.
 She drafted key papers for the Women's Suffrage Movement to argue for suffrage, and she presented seminars to prepare for women to exercise their right to vote.

 Mortimer was a founding member and supporter of the Progressive Liberal Party, which advocated universal adult suffrage.
 For her work with the party, she was appointed a Stalwart-Counselor for Life of the party.

 Recognition

 Prime Minister Sir Lynden Pindling honored Mortimer as Woman of the Year for her achievement as a commercial educator.
 The documentary “The Women’s Suffrage Movement in The Bahamas” by Marion Bethel features Mortimer.